Shweta Bachchan Recreates Dad Big B's Jumma Chumma Look With Sidharth Malhotra & It's A Blockbuster!

 One More From The Bash

-The 'Marjaavan' actor is seen sharing a fun moment with Shweta.
+The 'Marjaavaan' actor was seen sharing a fun moment with Shweta.
 The latter shared this picture and wrote, "What's better than 1 TIGER?
 Two TIGERS !!
 No one I rather twin with than you @sidmalhotra #jummachummadede."

 Meanwhile, Neha Dhupia & Angad Bedi Go The DDLJ Way